Hello from MuleSoft’s performance team!

 But first, if you don’t know what batch is, please read the great Batch Blog from our star developer Mariano Gonzalez, and for any other concerns you also have the documentation.

 It’s Saturday night.
 You realize you don’t have your cell phone and won’t be able to check on your fulfillment system.
 Chuckling, you remember without nostalgia the electric panic that used to set in over such a conundrum.
 Now you don’t give it a moment’s thought.
 After the weekend you arrive to work and try to avoid that blinking little red light, always in the periphery, nagging from the telephone set.
-Twenty-three more irate complaints demanding tedious, manual data forensics?
-Hardly, just a happy customer congratulating you on the vast improvement in your support center.
+Twenty-three more irate complaints demanding tedious,

 Do you want share properties between mule instances? or just between different flows within Mule?.
 Then mule session properties are what you are looking for.